 Examples of upcoding include billing for services which were never rendered or which were rendered unnecessarily, such as a full body CAT scan for a patient with a runny nose.
 It is especially easy for at-home caregivers to falsify the services they provided to at-home healthcare patients.
 Another type of upcoding is billing for doctor’s visits and reporting that they took longer than they actually did.
 Reporting a simple visit as a complex one could constitute upcoding in medical billing.

-Examples of Fraud & Abuse in Healthcare
+Examples of Healthcare Fraud and Abuse

 Many instances of unbundling and upcoding constitute lab fraud, since most medical procedures rely on lab work.
 Healthcare providers who order unnecessary laboratory testing, or bill for tests which were never actually performed, could be on the hook for lab test fraud.